pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 This section describes how to deploy EKS, TiDB operator, TiDB cluster and monitor.

-### Deploy EKS, TiDB Operator and TiDB cluster node pool
+### Deploy EKS, TiDB Operator, and TiDB cluster node pool

 Use the following commands to deploy EKS, TiDB Operator, and the TiDB cluster node pool.